stefanprodan/timoni/README.md

 > **Warning**
 >
 > Note that Timoni in under active development and is still in its infancy.
-> Its APIs and interfaces may change in a backwards incompatilbe manner.
+> Its APIs and interfaces may change in a backwards incompatible manner.

 ## Concepts